OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 ```

 :::{note}
 Since the exponent affects the physical, world-scale, size of the points, this means that points that are closer to the camera will appear larger than those that are further away, and increasing the exponent also enhances this effect.
 In contrast, increasing the multiplicative factor will increase the visual size of the points equally for all points.
-This is because it is applied in the very last step, after the exponential scaling and any pixel size effects.
+This is because it is applied in the very last step, after the exponential scaling and any max size effects.
 :::

-### Limit by Size in Pixels
+### Limit to a Max Size
-In addition to the world-size scale, it is also possible to limit the screen-space size of the points to a maximum size in pixels.
-This prevents the points from growing larger than the specified pixel size when the camera is approaching the dataset.
+In addition to the world-size scale, it is also possible to limit the maximum size the points are allowed to take up of the view.
+This prevents the points from growing larger than a specified size when the camera is approaching the dataset.
 An example is shown in the images below.

 :::{figure} pointsize_close.png
 :align: center